shannonehmsen/mpnst_surveyor/README.md

 # mpnst_surveyor

- Comprehensive genomic analysis from the sequencing of MPNST tumors
+ Comprehensive genomic analysis from the sequencing of MPNST tumors.
+Research conducted through the GeM Consortium of the NF Research Initiative.

  Details: